VBAC Risk Score for Successful Vaginal Delivery

 VBAC Risk Score Calculator

-Flamm Model for predicting likelihood of successful vaginal birth after previous cesarean section.
+Flamm admission score for estimating the likelihood of successful vaginal birth after a previous caesarean section.

 The VBAC (Vaginal Birth After Cesarean) Success Score, commonly known as the Flamm Model, is a clinical tool developed to assist healthcare providers and patients in predicting the likelihood of a successful vaginal delivery after a previous cesarean section.